Cinderella The Musical

 - Workshop performances were staged at The Other Palace in 2019, starring Tyrone Huntley, Sophie Isaacs and Ruthie Henshall.

-- Cinderella writer Emerald Fennell stars in season 4 of Netflix’s The Crown as Diana.
+- Cinderella writer Emerald Fennell stars in season 4 of Netflix’s The Crown.

 - Carrie Hope Fletcher has starred in West End productions including Les Miserables as Fantine and Veronica Sawyer in Heathers.